ysohn/stats/README.md

 * Programming quiz at the end of each quarter

 ## Students who only registered for Statistics II
 Students who are taking Statistics II are assumed to have knowledge in the contents covered in Statistics I and basic R skills.
-You can freely access Statistics I materials on this website.
-However, those registered only for Statistics II are STRONGLY RECOMMENDED to AUDIT (go through all the videos and R lab session materials) Statistics I as the contents covered in the first statistics sequence (Statistics I) have been changed from the contents from the past years.
+Those registered only for Statistics II are STRONGLY RECOMMENDED to AUDIT (go through all the videos and R lab session materials) Statistics I as the contents covered in the first statistics sequence (Statistics I) have been changed from the contents from the past years.
+(If you took the Statistics I class taught by me (Sohn) last year, you do not have to.)
+Please send an email to ysohn.teaching@gmail.com with your student number.

 ## Students must install R and RStudio programs on their own computers.